From Bose glass to many-body localization in a one-dimensional disordered Bose gas: Relation to MBL

 \subsection{Lack of thermalization}

 The defining property of MBL is the absence of thermalization (i.e., the breaking of ergodicity)~\cite{Alet18,Abanin19,Sierant25}, which implies a breakdown of the eigenstate thermalization hypothesis~\cite{Deutsch91,Srednicki94,Rigol08}.
-A consequence of ergodicity breaking is the inapplicabililty of standard methods of equilibrium statistical mechanics.
-In particular, fof the low-temperature localized phaseinite-temperature field-theory techniques based on the (Euclidean) Matsubara formalism, which assume that the density operator is given by the Boltzmann-Gibbs distribution, are therefore inadequate for studying the MBL phase.
+A consequence of ergodicity breaking is the inapplicability of standard methods of equilibrium statistical mechanics.
+In particular, finite-temperature field-theory techniques based on the (Euclidean) Matsubara formalism, which assume that the density operator is given by the Boltzmann-Gibbs distribution, are therefore inadequate for studying the MBL phase.

 In the MBL scenario, the finite-scale singularity ---beyond which the flow cannot be integrated--- that arises below the temperature $T_c$ would be interpreted as a signature of nonergodicity.
 In the following section, we discuss how this can be understood within the framework of the droplet picture introduced in Sec.~\ref{subsec_Tzero_withW3}.